 By now, we all know that dark leafy greens are especially good for us.
 I try to work them into several meals a week, if not daily.
 (Daily is best!)
 But I’ll admit I’ve been guilty of getting stuck in the spinach/kale rut lately.
 It’s so easy to grab a big package of pre-washed greens and slip it into stews, lentils, burritos—pretty much whatever we’re eating.
 So today, we’re getting out of the rut with some Quick, Easy Vegan Collard Greens!

 These Southern style collard greens have a nice smoky flavor, plus a hint of tanginess from a splash (or more!) of apple cider vinegar.
 I’ve been cooking this simple, comfort food recipe for years—well before I became vegan.
-It’s a perfect complement to richer main dishes (like my Healthy Twice-Baked Potatoes!), as the acid in the greens cuts through the fat and switches things up for your palette.
+It’s a perfect complement to richer main dishes (like my Healthy Twice-Baked Potatoes!)
+The acid in the greens cuts through the fat and switches things up for your palette.

 I call this recipe ‘quick & easy vegan collard greens’ because they not only cook up fast, if you follow the step-by-step instructions here for trimming and cutting your greens, prep time is a snap.

 First, stack leaves on top of each other and chop off all of the ends.
 Then, one leaf at a time, run the sharp tip of your knife lengthwise down the center of each leaf along the stem.
 Do the same thing on the other side.
 (Cut as much or as little of the stem out as you like.)
 You’ll be left with two matching halves.

 Second, flip and stack your leaf halves on top of each other in even piles of three or four.